Japan, US showcase alliance, resolve in dealing with China - WTMJ

 Japan long has moved cautiously on steps that might worsen relations with China, though Suga has been more outspoken.
 His administration pushed its comfort zone in a statement stressing “peace and stability” on the Taiwan Strait.
 That came during a visit last month by Secretary of State Tony Blinken and Defense Secretary Lloyd Austin, which was the Biden administration’s highest-level face-to-face meeting at the time.

-Japan’s economy is intertwined with China’s.
-That means even “with security concerns on the rise, Japan would have to take a two-pronged approach to balance competition and cooperation,” said Akio Takahara, a professor and China expert at the University of Tokyo.

-Japan considers China’s growing military activity as well as its broad territorial claims to be a security threat.
+Japan considers China’s growing military activity and broad territorial claims to be security threats.
 Japan is itself locked in a dispute with China over Beijing’s claim to the Japanese-controlled Senkaku Islands, called Diaoyu in China, in the East China Sea.

 Elsewhere, Tokyo has watched with concern as China has built military installations on disputed territory it claims in the South China Sea.